 Annette was more integrated in the small Flemish village than was her mother Helene and she kept a certain joi de vivre when she was dying, kept driving her Berlino to the Delhaize down the road and cooking fancy meals, taking fairly large doses of morphine as she got closer to death, binge-reading her thick novels and watching plenty of TV.
 In this way she was a kind of role-model for how to depart.

 She not is devoid of deep feeling as she now tends to her teeny dog, a Japanese ‘Chin’ who is sleeping in a very small cardboard basket.
 She named her dog Chinny so that she actually could remember the dog’s breed.
-Chinny has been her companion of ten years but is terminally ill as a large gland has slipped out of “female cavity,” she had been stitched up but kept pulling out the stitches and making a mess at the floor of the Salvation.
+Chinny has been her companion of ten years but is very ill as a large gland has slipped out of her“female cavity,” she had been stitched up by the vet but kept pulling out the stitches and making a small mess on the floor of the Salvation.
 I was looking away when I thought I heard Yvonne say that she was actually ready to put Chinny under, that Chinny had no energy left, that it was time too much for her and she had do so.
 I had heard it all before.
 But when I looked up Yvonne said that she would take her to the vet the next day and she would probably be totally fine.